Episode 1 (Fleabag series 2): Plot

-Later, Fleabag goes into the bathroom to find Claire, who shares that she has just had a miscarriage.
-Fleabag offers to help and Claire responds angrily.
-Fleabag insists that they go to the hospital and Claire agrees.
-They make a plan to excuse themselves from dinner, but after sitting back down Claire refuses to leave.
-When the other dinner guests ask what's wrong, Fleabag lies and says she just had a miscarriage.
-Fleabag readies herself to leave after she and Claire have a veiled argument about Claire's refusal to acknowledge the miscarriage.
-Martin taunts Fleabag, who punches him in the nose.
-As she bends to punch him again, he shoves her face away.
+After a tense moment between Fleabag and Claire, Claire excuses herself from the table.
+Fleabag goes into the bathroom to find her, where it is revealed that Claire is suffering a miscarriage.
+Fleabag insists that they must go to the hospital, to which Claire reluctantly agrees.
+They make a plan to excuse themselves from the dinner, but after sitting back down, Claire refuses to leave the table.
+When the other dinner guests ask what's wrong, Fleabag clumsily implies that she was the one to have miscarried in the bathroom.
+She and Claire have a veiled argument about Claire's refusal to acknowledge what has happened, and Fleabag readies herself to leave in frustration until a drunken Martin begins to taunt Fleabag about the miscarriage.
+In response to Martin's comments, Fleabag punches him in the nose.
+As she bends to punch him again, he shoves her face away, pushing her into the Priest, who also gets hit in the face.
 As the waitress (Maddie Rice) approaches to help, Martin accidentally elbows her in the nose.

-Fleabag is now in the bathroom, cleaning her bloody nose, in the same position as the opening scene.
-The Priest knocks on the door to ask if she needs help.
-She offers a clean towel to the waitress, who is sitting on the floor.
-As she is leaving the restaurant, the Priest tells her he is always available to talk.
+Fleabag is now in the bathroom, cleaning her bloodied nose in the same position as the opening scene.
+The Priest knocks on the door to ask if she needs help, which she declines.
+She offers a clean towel to the injured waitress, who is sitting on the floor.
+As Fleabag is leaving the restaurant, the Priest stops to help her, telling her that he is always available to talk.

-As Fleabag is walking home, Claire calls to her from a nearby cab, which Fleabag gets inside.
+As Fleabag is walking home, Claire calls to her from a nearby cab which Fleabag gets inside.
 Fleabag directs the taxi to the nearest hospital.
-Claire and Fleabag reconcile by commenting on the fact that the Priest is attractive.
+After a brief awkward silence, Claire and Fleabag reconcile by agreeing that the Priest is "hot."